mendoza-cm/Human-vs-Bot/README.md

 This project includes:
 - Simulated response behavior data
 - A logistic regression model
-- Other machine learning models (in progress)
+- Other machine learning models

 Each linked HTML page provides a full explanation of the rationale, methods, and results behind the associated R scripts.
 Below is a brief overview of the current R code.